BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 - Has significant complexity and op-sec burden for multiple private keys, each of which might need good sovereign backup scheme

 {% include image.html
-   image = "/assets/images/guide/private-key-management/illustration-placeholder.jpg"
+   image = "/assets/images/guide/private-key-management/schemes/shared-multi-key.jpg"
-   retina = "/assets/images/guide/private-key-management/illustration-placeholder@2x.jpg"
+   retina = "/assets/images/guide/private-key-management/schemes/shared-multi-key@2x.jpg"
-   alt-text = ""
-   caption = "Illustration of multi-key for shared wallet." width = 800 height = 400
+   alt-text = "Shared multi-key illustration" caption = "Several users can control the wallet with a combination of the keys." width = 800 height = 400
 %}